Joycelyn Elders: Views on drug legalization

 Elders drew fire, as well as censure from the Clinton administration, when she suggested that legalizing drugs might help reduce crime and that the idea should be studied.
 On December 15, 1993, around one week after making these comments, charges were filed against her son Kevin for selling cocaine in an incident involving undercover officers four months prior.
 Elders believes the incident was a frame-up and the timing of the charges was designed to embarrass her and the president.
 Kevin Elders was convicted, and he was sentenced to 10 years in prison, of which he served four months.
 He appealed his conviction to the Arkansas Supreme Court, and that court affirmed the conviction.
 The court held that Elders failed to show that he was entrapped into making the narcotics sale.
 There was no further appeal.

 Comments on abortion and masturbation

 In January 1994 in the context of abortion, Elders said, "We really need to get over this love affair with the fetus and start worrying about children."

 Later that year, she was invited to speak at a United Nations conference on AIDS.
-She was asked whether it would be appropriate to promote masturbation as a means of preventing young people from engaging in riskier forms of sexual activity, and she replied, "As per your specific question in regard to masturbation, I think that is something that is a part of human sexuality and it's a part of something that perhaps should be taught.
+She was asked whether it would be appropriate to promote masturbation as a means of preventing young people from engaging in higher risk forms of sexual activity, and she replied, "As per your specific question in regard to masturbation, I think that is something that is a part of human sexuality and it's a part of something that perhaps should be taught.
 But we've not even taught our children the very basics.
 And I feel that we have tried ignorance for a very long time and it's time we try education."